ROODIE1305/Sentiment_Analysis/README.md

 “Deployed a Sentiment Analysis project with both backend and frontend:

-API (FastAPI on Render): https://sentiment-analysis-5128.onrender.com — exposes /analyze (POST) and /docs.
+API (FastAPI on Render): https://sentiment-analysis-5128.onrender.com
+    /docs (FastAPI docs).

 Frontend (Vercel): https://sentiment-analysis-fjnjtkrai-rudra-khandelwals-projects.vercel.app/
- — interactive web interface for testing the model.”
+ - interactive web interface(very basic for now) for testing the model.”

  How to use:-
 ---